zanettiprado/rock-memory-game/README.md

 - If you click several times at the same card too quickly, it can understands the same card as a match and make it disappear.
 However, this bug only occurs when the game is played at an unusually fast pace clicking several times on the grid
 - Sometimes the webpage loads with mirrored cards, but this happens rarely and not constantly.

+# Further Implementation:

+- Create new modules for different themes such as movies, series, football teams, etc.
+- Implement a leaderboard for the game, with the best scores and time taken function to complete the game.
+- Add new cards to the existing rock star theme creating level changes for easy, medium, hard, etc., creating a new experience for users.
+- Implement a multiplayer mode, where players can log in at the same time, either on the same machine or from different devices.

 # Deployment